-

 The conversion process involves:

 This parameter determines how often conversions can take place.
-A faster sampling rate acquires more data in a given time and therefore often can form a better representation of the original signal.
+A faster sampling rate acquires more data in a given time and therefore often can form a better representation of the original signal.- Resolution

 The number of bits that the ADC uses to represent the analogue signal is the resolution.
 The higher the resolution, the larger the number of divisions the range is broken into and, therefore, the smaller the detectable voltage change.